 #3 Instant Pot Not Sealing Due to Scorched Food

-If you saute food before pressure cooking, you will want to make sure to deglaze the pot.
-This means using soapy water and scraping the bottom so there is no food debris on the bottom of the inner pot.
-Additionally, scorched food can cause the dreaded burn notice.
+If you saute food before pressure cooking, you will need to deglaze the Instant Pot insert before pressure cooking.
+This means gently scraping the bottom of the pot so there is no food debris on the bottom of the inner pot.

 #4 The Water Evaporated

-I have both an 8 quart and a 6 quart Instant Pot, and I have put the wrong inner pot in each one of them.
-The inner pots are different sizes too, so if it’s not coming to pressure, make sure you put the right one in.
+I have both an 8-quart and a 6 -quart Instant Pot, and I have put the wrong inner pot in each one of them on occasion.

 #6 The Lid Locking Pin is Stuck

-Maybe your cord isn’t plugged into the Instant Pot all the way.
-It comes loose from time to time.
-Check and make sure your cords are plugged into the Instant Pot and the outlet.
+Maybe your power cord isn’t plugged into the Instant Pot all the way.
+The cord can come loose from time to time.
+Check and make sure your cords are fully plugged into the Instant Pot and the outlet correctly.

 #9 Thick Sauces

-If you have too much food in your cooker, it will not come to pressure.
+If you have too much food in your cooker or too much water then your Instant Pot will not come to pressure.
 Make sure your cooker is not more than 2/3rds full.

 #11 Excessive Liquid in Pressure Cooker